Dequilla/slideshow/README.md

 ## Try it out!
 To try it out locally without a server you will need to use firefox since chromes security in loading files locally is too strict.

-Otherwise upload this to a server and it should work.
+Otherwise upload this to a server and it should work(yet to be tested however).

 ## Usage
 Every slideshow is meant to be defined with a json document and to add it to the source page you just include it: